About Ted

 Former Trader

 From 1985 to 1992, Fishman was a member of the Chicago Mercantile Exchange, where he traded currencies, cattle, and equity stock indexes.
-He ran his own trading firm during this period, bringing real-world financial market experience to his later journalism and writing.
+He ran his own derivatives trading firm during this period.
+Fishman brings that real-world financial market experience to his journalism and writing.

 Education and Fellowships